 I love playing computer games, watching movies, hiking, thinking, and daydreaming (O_O).

-I am interested in game development.
-In early years, I worked with some friends on two RPG games, NewPal and FreeRPG.
-We focused on a reusable game engine and supporting tools, and developed demo stories based on them.
-Developing a complete game is very different from just develping a game engine with demo stories.
+I was interested in game development.
+In early years, I worked with friends on two RPG games: NewPal and FreeRPG.
+We focused on a reusable game engine and supporting tools, and developed demo stories on them.
+Developing a complete game is different from simply develping a demo.
 You may want to take a look at SDLPAL as a good example of complete game.
-Game development also requires great passion.
+Game development also requires passion.
 One positive example is Notch (刻痕) game series.
-Its first version was made by a non-cs student, who was also the main designer and programmer of later versions.
-All their pictures, music, and stories are new (not copied from other games), and all development members are students.
+Its first version was made by a non-cs student, who was also the main developer of later versions.
+All their pictures, music, and stories were newly made.
 SDLPAL and Notch are free games.
-You can find them from the Internet.
+You can find them from Internet.